alice-i-cecile/feathers_inspector/MILESTONES.md

 - [x] Add a nice way to fuzzily map component / resource names to a `ComponentId`
 - [x] Expose a convenient mutable reflection API: `get_reflected_component_mut` / `get_reflected_resource_mut`
 - [] Add an example for how to turn reflected strings into value changes

+## Component metadata

+- [] Add an API to get more information about resource / component types in general
+  - [] Full path
+  - [] Reflected docs
+  - [] How many entities have this component
+- [] Optionally compute summary stats about component values
+- [] Add this information when inspecting resources

 ## BRP inspection